 What is Karate?

-The word ‘Karate‘ comes from the Japanese words Kara (empty) and Te (hand), meaning that its practitioners – Karateka- are unarmed, but use their hands and feet as striking weapons.
+The word ‘Karate’ is derived from the Japanese words Kara (empty) and Te (hand), implying that its practitioners, known as Karateka, are unarmed and strike with their hands and feet.

 Who can practice Karate?